Orangesoft-Development/fuzzy-search/README.md

 );
 ```

-Accessor must return string, but you can get original element of the iterator in [Suggestion](src/Suggestion.php).
+Accessor must return string, and also you can get original element of the iterator in [Suggestion](src/Suggestion.php).

 ## Benchmarks